 Youth Discipleship: A practical focus on leading teens through their unique journeys of following Jesus.
 Jr. and Sr. High schoolers have their own set of needs as we help them navigate their journey of discipleship.
 We will explore non-traditional models of youth ministry, the use of technology, and the particulars and practices of discipling today’s teens.
 Participants will be invited to sign up as a volunteer at the Children’s Tent on the Pier.

 Each morning following worship, Major Lauren Hodgson will lead our united sessions in which she will delve into our theme for the week “A Bigger Story”, exploring how our individual and collective stories are situated within God’s story, as well as how Christians in earlier times in history understood and negotiated their embeddedness and participation within that larger narrative.
 Captain Daniel Gomez will also lead us in a session covering basic small group ministry.

 Breakfast, lunch, and suite-style lodging at the University of New England is all covered for the ridiculously low cost of $100.
+Translation services as well as childcare will be available.
 Dinner and transportation is a personal and/or appointment expense.
 Delegates should be adults (18-55, exceptions will be made case-by-case), steadily involved in a corps of the Eastern Territory, leading in any capacity, e.g., CSM, YPSM, Sunday School, social, small group, music, staff role, etc., and for any length of time.
 We encourage both novice and experienced leaders to attend!
 Don’t miss out on what is going to be a great opportunity!